raehik/binrep/README.md

     straightforward schemas.
 (See [Generic binary
     representation](#generic-binary-representation) for details.)
-  * **Easy validation:** Goes hand in hand with my [strongweak][gh-strongweak] library to allow working with unwrapped data internally, and enforce all the binary representation invariants before serializing - no extra definitions required.
+  * **Easy validation:** Goes hand in hand with my [strongweak][gh-strongweak] library to allow working with unwrapped data internally, and enforcing all the binary representation invariants before serializing - no extra definitions required.
   * **Performant:** Parsing and serialization is low-level and *extremely fast*, using [flatparse][gh-flatparse] and [mason][gh-mason] respectively.